 If the NewCo B.V. company qualifies as a Dutch tax resident we will not face tax leakage (at source) on any distributions due to the absence of withholding taxes on royalty/service payments in the Netherlands.
-In addition tax leakage on up streamed dividend or on the transfer of shares in case of an exit scenario will be limited (based on the information provided).
-It could be considered to use a Dutch cooperative association as an investment platform by the participants or to await for legislative amendments (e.g. dividend WHT).
+In addition tax leakage on up streamed dividend will be limited to 5% based on the prevailing Netherlands-UAE DTAA and zero in case of a transfer of shares (based on the information provided).
+It could be considered to use a Dutch cooperative association as investment platform by the participants or to await for legislative amendments (e.g. dividend WHT).
+In addition based on the information provided it might be that transfer pricing would limit and tax leakage on dividends.